Breaking Down the Chargeback Process: A Step-By-Step Guide

 We’ve said it before, but it’s worth repeating: the dispute resolution process is complex and convoluted.
 There are a lot of stakeholders, and each can have their own impression of the truth.

 The entire system is a half-century old, and was never designed for the eCommerce era.
-Fighting chargebacks involves a lot of time and money.
-And, there’s a statistically low chance of success.
+Fighting chargebacks involves a lot of time and money, and there’s a statistically low chance of success.
 That’s why preventing chargebacks is always a better option.

-There are actions you can take to lower your risk of accepting an invalid payment or committing some error that will lead to a CNP chargeback.
+There are actions you can take to lower your risk of accepting an invalid payment or committing some error that will lead to a chargeback.
 Here are a few steps we recommend for chargeback prevention:

 - Up Your Customer Service Game: Prompt responses, easy-to-find contact data, and active engagement on social media can resolve many issues prior to a chargeback.